kobimx/caddy-cloudflaredns-l4/README.md

    }
    ```

-3. Imsge supports tagging!
+3. Image supports tagging!
 [See available tags here](https://hub.docker.com/r/kobimex/caddy-cloudflaredns/tags).
 To select a specific version of `caddy`, set your [Docker image tag](https://docs.docker.com/engine/reference/run/#imagetag) to the caddy version you'd like to use.

    Example: `kobimex/caddy-cloudflaredns:2.9.1`